dhth/omm/README.md

 ### TUI

-`omm`'s TUI is comprised of several panes: 3 lists (for active and archived tasks, and one for task bookmarks), a context pane, and a task entry/update pane.
+`omm`'s TUI is comprised of several views: 4 lists (for active and archived tasks, one for task bookmarks, and one for prefix selection), a context pane, a task details pane, and a task entry/update pane.

 #### Active Tasks List